teracow/googliser/README.md

 ![cows](http://i.imgur.com/u72A9bhh.jpg)

 For this sample, only 253 images were available out of the 382 search results returned.
-129 images failed due to unavailable or their size fell outside the limits I set.
+129 images failed due to being unavailable or their file size fell outside the limits I set.
 The gallery image is built using however many images are downloaded.

 ---
 **Return Values ($?):**